Former Biden aide told House committee how classified documents ended up at private office

 The boxes, Chung said, were taken to a General Services Administration transition facility near the White House, where they stayed for six months.
 They were then moved to a building in Washington's Chinatown neighborhood that was leased by the Penn Biden Center before eventually being moved to the think tank's main office space.

-Chung, who was a Penn Biden Center employee at the time, said she unpacked the boxes at Mr. Biden's Penn Biden Center office, placing some of the file folders in a cabinet.
+Chung, who was Mr. Biden's aide during the Obama administration and continued working for him once he left the White House, said she unpacked the boxes at Mr. Biden's Penn Biden Center office, placing some of the file folders in a cabinet.
 She testified that she didn't rifle through the papers individually as she unpacked.

 She said she received a call in May 2022 from the White House counsel at the time, Dana Remus, who asked Chung to help re-pack the boxes at the Penn Biden Center.
 She said she did so.
 It wasn't until November 2022 that Bob Bauer, the president's personal attorney, called her to tell her classified material was found in the boxes she had packed, according to her testimony.

-Note: Correction: This story has been updated to reflect that Chung was an employee of Mr. Biden, not the Penn Biden Center.